-"Every county is having problems with it," said Kevin Aslanian of the Sacramento-based Coalition of California Welfare Rights Organizations.
-Aslanian's group - which monitors complaints from GAIN participants - has renamed the program PAIN or Painful Avenues into Nowhere.
+"Every county is having prob-

+lems with it," said Kevin Aslanian of the Sacramento-based Coalition of California Welfare Rights Organizations.
+Aslanian's group - which monitors complaints from GAIN into Nowhere.

 Aslanian said GAIN participants in San Jose are complaining about a lack of well-paying jobs.
 They also say social workers are forcing them into jobs or training programs against their will.